PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 ## Introduction

-I have conducted a series of benchmark tests to illustrate the performance increases achievable when using PHPFastCGI.
+I have conducted a series of benchmark tests to illustrate the performance increases achievable when using the PHPFastCGI project.
 All of these tests have been conducted in good faith.

-My purpose is not to advise you which is the best framework to use, or even to convince you that using PHPFastCGI in your application would be a good idea.
-For many PHP developers, the number of requests per second that their application can handle is not important.
+My purpose is not to advise you which is the best framework to use, or even to convince you that using PHPFastCGI in your application would be a good idea. **For many PHP developers, the number of requests per second that their application can handle is not important**.
 My purpose is only to prove that if you wish to develop high performance PHP applications, PHPFastCGI (and the technique it uses) can help.

 ## Benchmarking System

-Running inside VMWare Fusion: Ubuntu 64-bit Server 15.04, 2GB RAM and 4 cores (Intel Core i7, 3.4 GHz).
+Running inside VMWare Fusion: Ubuntu 64-bit Server 15.04, NGINX, PHP 5.6.4, 2GB RAM and 4 cores (Intel Core i7, 3.4 GHz).

-For the control tests, the PHP FastCGI Process Manager (PHP-FPM) was used to interface the application being benchmarked with NGINX.
-For the PHPFastCGI tests, the appropriate framework adapter was used.
+For each of the frameworks, the application was initially benchmarked using the PHP FastCGI Process Manager (PHP-FPM) with the opcache enabled.
+For the PHPFastCGI benchmarks, a command line application was created for each of the frameworks using the appropriate adapter.
+Six instances of each application were then launched and NGINX's inbuilt load balancer was used in round-robin mode.

 Whilst PHP-FPM and PHPFastCGI sound similar, there is a very important difference: